-We have audited the accompanying statement of financial position of Escambia County School Readiness Coalition, Inc. (the Coalition) (a nonprofit organization), which comprise the statement of financial position as of June 30, 2015, and the related statements of activities and changes in net assets (deficit), functional expenses, and cash flows for the year then ended, and the related notes to the financial statements.
+We have audited the accompanying financial statements of Escambia County School Readiness Coalition, Inc. (the Coalition) (a nonprofit organization), which comprise the statements of financial position as of June 30, 2016, and the related statements of activities and changes in net assets, functional expenses, and cash flows for the year then ended, and the related notes to the financial statements.